danielmckinnonanderson/simpleSchedule/README.md

 A user story that I felt was very important to implement was that of a user wanting to be prompted to confirm a potentially destructive choice.
 When buttons on a page look somewhat similar (and even when they don't) it's very easy to click something you didn't mean to.
 In this case, clicking delete on accident might completely remove a patient and all of their details and appointments from the system!
 To solve this, I made any destructive action redirect to a page displaying exactly what will be deleted and prompting the user to either go back to the page they were viewing previously if they made a mistake, or proceed with the deletion by clicking continue.
 Accidents happen, and a good application should protect users from their potentially dangerous mistakes.

+While the functionality was largely working well, I wanted to improve the visuals to really make things clean and easy to read.
+This resulted in some other changes on the jsp files in order to accomodate the new CSS.
+Despite all the database connectivity, Java-based controllers, and complicated service-layer logic, this CSS was the most frustrating task to tackle.
+The method to the madness prevented a full-on spiral into dismay: Only change one thing at a time until it works.
+It was really important to me to have the front-end looking really crisp, and as a result it can be easy to get too overzealous with wide-ranging changes only to find that your page is no longer readable and you don't know what sent things astray.
+While it ended up being rather time-consuming, it's probably safe to assume that going crazy on the stylesheet before checking out the changes would've resulted in many more hours of scanning line-by-line.

 ------------------------------------------------------------------------

 **Version History**

+*v1.1*:
+- Visual overhaul to make things prettier

 *v1.0.1*:
 - Bugfixes: Appointment Search is no longer broken, Appointment Search now displays patient's name instead of ID, deleting a patient now also deletes all their appointments